nonhermitian/mthree/docs/expvals.rst

     quasi3 = mit.apply_correction(raw3, [0,1,2], return_mitigation_overhead=True)

-Now let us compute the expectation values of these distributions for the default case of ``Z`` operators on each qubit:
+Now we compute the expectation values of these distributions for the default case of ``Z`` operators on each qubit:

 .. jupyter-execute::